-If you love to have an array of different colours to choose from when applying eyeliners, you may find it a little costly.
-You may also be a creative soul who wants a specific shade of colour you cannot find at the store for your latest cosplay project.
+If you love to have an array of different colors to choose from when applying eyeliners, you may find it a little costly.
+You may also be a creative soul who wants a specific shade of color you cannot find at the store for your latest cosplay project.

 - Clean your Water Line